6 Myths About Marriage

 Marriage Myth #6

-Marriage is work.
+Marriage takes work.

-- They prioritize their relationship
+- Prioritize their relationship

 - Check out the Rules for Relationship Success, a resource we put together for couples anywhere